Stooa/Documentation/docs/development/development.md

 ## License

-Every code patch accepted in [Stooa][stooa] codebase is licensed under [MPL 2.0][license].
+Every code accepted in [Stooa][stooa] codebase is licensed under [MPL 2.0][license].
 You must be careful to not include any code that can not be licensed under this license.

 Please [read carefully our license][license] and ask us if you have any questions as well as the [Contribution policy][contribute].